sixtine-c/rock_paper_scissors_api/README.md

       http://localhost:3000/api/v1/games
   ```

-* How to get the result
+* How to get the result: \
   refresh http://localhost:3000
   OR
   http://localhost:3000/api/v1/games/result

-* Testing with Rspec with command line
+* Testing with Rspec with command line:
   ```bash
     rails spec
   ```